LiubovKleimenova/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Authorized users are able to create shortened URLs, store them under their accounts and share shortURLs.
+Unauthorized users are able to use shortened links.

 ## Final Product